What is a Platform Bed? The Complete Buyer's Guide

 The Bed by Floyd

 Imagine the glamorous, modern profile of a hotel bed.
 It appears to float above the ground with surprising stability.
-Often that look is created with a floating platform bed.
-This type of bed features a platform support that’s smaller than the outermost footprint of the bed.
-The result is a bed that appears to float in midair.
+Often, that look is created with a floating platform bed.
+This innovative design is crafted with a support smaller than the outermost footprint of the bed.
+The result is a bed with a minimalist aesthetic that appears to float in midair.

 Review: Floyd Bed Review: The Bed That Evolves With You